 The Startup Scale-up Challenge

 Every tech-based startup company goes through similar business cycles.
 The initial challenge is identifying and building a product offering that solves a significant problem.
 While monetizing that product or service is the primary measure of success, landing on the perfect product/market fit is never the endgame.
+Managing the exponential growth sucesfully is the scale-up endgame.

 The next challenge for most startups is one of scale, and this phase of a startup’s development is no less trying than the first.
-This step brings new challenges, most of them never before experienced by the venture's founders and the leadership team.
+This step brings new challenges, most of them never before experienced by the venture's founders or the leadership team.

 Complexity as a New Variable of Business